anshup7/anshup7.github.io/nmap/README.md

 ## OverView

-The app uses two APIs vis-a-vis “Google Maps API” and the “Wiki API”.
+The app uses two APIs vis-a-vis [Google Maps API](https://developers.google.com/maps/documentation/javascript/?hl=vi) and the [Wiki API](https://www.mediawiki.org/wiki/API:Main_page).
 The app shows the markers and the list of places representing that markers.
 The search-bar is provided where the user can enter the search text and search button is also provided.